rinoa25/Secure-Password-Creation-Nudge-Prototypes/README.md

   - This repository contains all the prototypes (& all its respective versions) that I have personally made for the Password Managers group.

 How to view the prototypes:
-  - All prototypes and its respective versions can be viewed in the website attached below.
   - Users will be brought to a homepage where all prototypes are listed from oldest to newest.
 Users can view each prototypes by clicking the "view" button.

 Navigating the files and folders of this repository: